Healthcare MarketplaceCall (844) 358-9956

 Increased Medicare Benefits

 The expensive “donut hole” for those on Medicare will shrink incrementally until 2020.

-It’s now illegal for health insurance policies to put limits on how much they’ll pay for your medical bills.
+It’s now illegal for health insurance policies to put limits on how much they’ll pay for your medical care.

 Insurers can no longer deny you or charge you more if you have a pre-existing condition.